B.G.’s attorney wants him to have creative freedom

 “Besides Mr. Dorsey, are there any other music artists on supervised release in this District or throughout the United States being required to submit all of their song lyrics to U.S. Probation and the Government?
 Significantly, Mr. Dorsey’s song lyrics have not resulted in any criminal activity.
 It is respectfully submitted that blaming someone’s music for violence is like blaming Arnold Schwarzenegger and Sylvester Stallone for violent crimes because of their movies,” the motion continues.

 “Furthermore, evaluating lyrics for alleged supervised release violations would result in arbitrary, vague and subjective enforcement.
-Accordingly, the proposed condition as it relates to the submission of lyrics/mental impressions should not be adopted by this Honorable Court.”
+Accordingly, the proposed condition as it relates to the submission of future lyrics/mental impressions should not be adopted by this Honorable Court.”